olimar718/olimar718.github.io/personal_projects/wifi_antenna_advanced/wifi_antenna_advanced.md

 ### First step : Connection to WiFi in command line

 Under redHat based distribution all the driver for your wifi hardware should be installed by default, even if those driver are proprietary.
-This is one the advantage that redHat / Fedora has over debian in my opinion
+This is one the advantage that redHat / Fedora has over debian in my opinion.

 Now that your wifi module is working, there is a lot of different ways to connect to wifi in command line.
 But in my opinion, the best and easiest way is to use network manager terminal user interface or in short `nmtui`.

 This is a terminal user interface based program that allows you to manage the network connection of your system (be it wired or wireless) with ease, it's part of network manager.
 Network manager and `nmtui` should be preinstalled on redHat based distribution, even if you did not install a graphical environment.

 However what is not preinstalled is `NetworkManager-wifi.x86_64` which is a plugin that you need in order to connect to a wifi network using `nmtui`.